YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 YottaDB provides:

 - Full `ACID (Atomic, Consistent, Isolated, Durable) <https://en.wikipedia.org/wiki/ACID>`_ transaction semantics
-- throughput that scales to the needs of enterprise-wide applications
+- Throughput that scales to the needs of enterprise-wide applications
-- unique functionality for creating logical multi-site configurations for mission critical applications that must always be available, including doing upgrades, and upgrades involving changes to the database schema.
+- Unique functionality for creating logical multi-site configurations for mission critical applications that must always be available, including doing upgrades, and upgrades involving changes to the database schema.

 With the exception of Structured System Variable Names (SSVNs), YottaDB mostly implements ISO standard M (ISO/IEC 11756:1999), including a full implementation of transaction processing (TP) that provides ACID (Atomic, Consistent, Isolated, Durable) transactions.
 As with any M implementation, there are extensions.
 IO parameters are implementation specific, as are parameters of the VIEW command, and commands & variables starting with the letter Z.